CongLabCode/DPAM/README.md

 `bash download_all_data.sh <DOWNLOAD_DIR>`

 After downloading the databases, please decompress files.
 All supporting database files should be put in the same directory and the directory should be provided to `DPAM.py` as `<datadir>`.
-The <datadir> should have the following structure and files.
+The $datadir should have the following structure and files.

-`<datadir>'
+  $datadir/
+    ECOD70/
+    ecod_domain_info/
+    ECOD_foldseek_DB/
+    ecod_weights/
+    pdb70/
+    UniRef30_2022_02/
+    ecod.latest.domains
+    ECOD_length
+    ECOD_norms
+    ECOD_pdbmap

 ## Installation
 git clone https://github.com/CongLabCode/DPAM.git